johnsolk/2016_binder_test/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/ljcohen/2016_binder_test)

 Since a Docker image is created for this repo, this link can be given to people (e.g. a class of students) to all run an identical copy of the repo.
-The repo may contain data files, which people can then interact with using Jupyter notebooks.
-New Jupyter notebooks can be started once the binder instance starts.
-Alternatively, an existing Jupyter notebook (index.ipynb) can be included within the repo, which will start automatically when someone launches the binder instance.
+The repo may contain data files, which people can then interact with an active Jupyter notebooks.
+New Jupyter notebooks can be created once the binder instance starts.
+Alternatively, an existing Jupyter notebook ([index.ipynb](https://github.com/ljcohen/2016_binder_test/blob/master/index.ipynb) can be included within the repo, which will start automatically when someone launches the binder instance.

-Additional packages can be installed using the terminal.
+Packages can be installed using the terminal, e.g. `pip install screed`.
 The terminal can be reached from the main Jupyter screen from the right-hand side, under 'New', 'Terminal'.
 To get to this main screen from a running notebook, click on 'File', 'Open'.

 http://mybinder.org/